rwdevlead/terraform-codespaces/labs/lab_05_working_with_state_data_sources_and_cli/github.md

-# LAB-05-GH: Working with State, Data Sources, and CLI Commands
+# LAB-05-GH: State Management, Data Sources, and Advanced CLI

 ## Overview
 In this lab, you will learn how to work with Terraform state, use data sources to query GitHub information, and explore additional Terraform CLI commands.
-You'll create a development environment configuration, learn how to inspect and manage state, and properly clean up all resources.
-The lab introduces the concept of using data sources to make your configurations more dynamic and organization-aware.
+You'll create a production environment configuration, learn how to inspect and manage state, and properly clean up all resources.

 **Preview Mode**: Use `Cmd/Ctrl + Shift + V` in VSCode to see a nicely formatted version of this lab!